 5.5 Need for the Project:

-Mobile devices incorporating IEEE Std 802.11 are umbiquitous, , and this success of IEEE std 802.11 the has created privacy concerns.
-Personal mobile devices have been and currently are being used to obtain sensitive, personal information such as where they go, when they go, to whom they speak to, what information they access , etc. The new privacy fulfillment mechanisms in IEEE Std 802.11 may affect the user experience.
+Mobile devices incorporating IEEE Std 802.11 are ubiquitous, and IEEE Std 802.11 compliant devices have been the target of various privacy related attacks, e.g. user tracking and user profiling, which have created substantial privacy concerns.
+Personal mobile devices have been and currently are being used to obtain sensitive, personal information about the devices’ users such as where they go, when they go, to whom they speak to, what information they access , etc.

+To ensure continued growth and support for IEEE Std 802.11, modifications are needed that address these user privacy concerns.

+IEEE P802E develops privacy threat models and associated solutions.
+This proposed amendment will work to standardize user privacy solutions applicable to IEEE Std 802.11 technology.
+The privacy compliance guidelines provided in IEEE P802E will be considered in this proposed amendment.

 5.6 Stakeholders for the Standard: